ilyasolgun11/paws-play-pp1/README.md

 - The Paw's Play site uses the font Poppins.
 - Also sans-serif for a back-up font.
-- The Poppins font was used because of how beautiful it is.
+- The Poppins font was used because of it compliments the sites overall look, furthermore it adds a modern feel which is industry standard in today's day and age.

 ## Individual page elements <a name="individual-page-elements"></a>